browner12/larasearch/docs/readme.md

 ## Config Setup

-Your `search.php` configuration file is well-documented and only contains a handful of values you may need to adjust.
+Your `larasearch.php` configuration file is well-documented and only contains a handful of values you may need to adjust.
 It comes preset with sensible defaults.

 ### Driver